robertominini/Watch-your-words/index.md

 We plan to investigate whether this difference is present in the US political landscape.
 In other words, is the language that Republicans use much different than those that Democrats use.

+# Initial exploration: what data do we have?

 # How do we measure?
 The question is: how can we measure the lexical level of a person from their quotes?
 Basically we aggregated many quotes (2000 on average!) for each politician, extracted randomly if they had more than that, in order to create a text.
 Then, we used some metrics to evaluate the text.
 To conduct our analysis on the politicians' words we will use seven different metrics.